intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 Log location outside container: {--output-dir value}/benchmark_resnet50_inference_fp32_20190104_213452.log
 ```

-* The `--output-results` flag can be used along with above benchmarking
-or accuracy test, in order to also output a file with the inference
+* The `--output-results` flag can be used to also output a file with the inference
 results (file name, actual label, and the predicted label).
 The results
 output can only be used with real data.